2.1.1 Forming an Advisory Committee.

 The graduate experience involves engagement in a host of activities and the simultaneous pursuit of several competing requirements.
 Careful and comprehensive planning is a must.
 This planning is done by the student, the advisor, and the graduate advisory committee and should take place early in the graduate career.
 Comprehensive planning assures that the greatest possible benefit will be gained from graduate study.

 With notification, temporary replacement of a member may be arranged.
-A member, including the advisor, may resign from the committee and in such cases, the affected student and his or her department chair will be notified promptly by the departing member.
-It is then the student’s responsibility to obtain a replacement, assisted as needed by the department chair and chair of the graduate program.
+A member, including the advisor, may resign from the committee and in such cases, the affected student and his or her Department Head will be notified promptly by the departing member.
+It is then the student’s responsibility to obtain a replacement, assisted as needed by the Department Head and Chair of the Graduate Program.
 Any permanent changes are recorded through the filing of GS Form 9A with the Graduate School.

 Advisory committee for M.S. students: the committee must consist of at least three faculty members.
 Committee members are as follows: 1) the advisor who serves as chair (or co-chairs of the committee of any appointment type within the department); 2) one or more additional members from the department; and 3) one member from an outside department who is chosen by the student, but appointed by the Vice Provost for Graduate Studies and represents the Graduate School.
 The outside committee member appointed by the Vice Provost for Graduate Studies must hold a regular, special, transitional, joint, or emeritus/emerita faculty appointment at Colorado State University.